Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Introduction

 \section{Introduction}

 Graph neural networks (GNNs) have been successfully applied to graph-structured data such as social networks, operations networks, and molecules \cite{Dwivedi2020BenchmarkingGN, Hu2020OpenGB} to aid in important tasks like content recommendation \cite{fan2019graph, Wu2020GraphNN}, routing \cite{Cappart2021CombinatorialOA}, and molecular property prediction \cite{zhang2021motifdriven, WIEDER20201}.
+However, researchers have raised concerns about the generalization limits of GNNs with respect to computing important graph properties (e.g., clique information), handling larger graphs, and counting substructures \cite{Garg2020Generalization, yehudai2021on, tahmasebi2022counting}.
+Moreover, GNNs exhibit serious fairness, privacy, and robustness concerns, including marginalizing stratified social groups and low-degree nodes \cite{Tang2020Degree, li2021on, Kang2022RawlsGCN, subramonian2023networked}, enabling the recovery of private links and node information \cite{Wu2021LINKTELLERRP, Duddu2021Leakage, HJBGZ21}, and being highly susceptible to adversarial node and link edits \cite{wang2019attack, ijcai2019p669, Wu2020Bottleneck}.

-Towards improving GNN performance on such tasks, numerous GNN architectures have been proposed \cite{Kipf:2016tc, hamilton2017, Velickovic2018GraphAN, Zeng2020GraphSAINTGS}.
+Towards improving GNN performance on various tasks, numerous GNN architectures have been proposed \cite{Kipf:2016tc, hamilton2017, Velickovic2018GraphAN, Zeng2020GraphSAINTGS}.
 In recent years, graph machine learning (ML) practitioners who contribute a new GNN architecture also often theoretically characterize its \textit{expressive power} \cite{xu2018how, Morris2019WeisfeilerAL, Maron2019InvariantAE, Li2020DistanceE, Bouritsas2022ImprovingGN, Kim2022PureTA, yao2023going}.
 Because expressive power is a theoretical construct that cannot be observed and measured directly, it must be inferred from measurements of observable properties.
 In the GNN literature, expressive power is usually measured by comparing how many pairs of graphs or nodes a GNN architecture can possibly distinguish as non-isomorphic to those distinguishable by the $k$-WL isomorphism test.
 In particular, more distinguishable pairs of graphs or nodes indicates greater expressive power.